nov30th/SoulAppCrack/README.md

 # Soulapp Crack

-Soulapp Crack is a personal project which makes SoulApp more friendly, it blocks the recall, shows snapchat image/video as normal image/video, shows the personal details during voice matching.
+SoulApp Crack is a personal project which makes SoulApp more friendly, it blocks the recall, shows snapchat image/video as normal image/video, shows the personal details during voice matching.
 Also, the new version has enabled unlimited voice matching and first-class matching.
   - Blocks recall.
   - Show snapchat as normal with unlimited viewing time (also can be saved).